yizhang-nv/torch-dynamo-demo/README.md

     )
 ```

-However, this would require developers to rewrite all their modules to make it compatible with `replace_pattern`.
-Such constrain would be a burden for us to match custom modules that are not written in this way.
+However, this would require developers to rewrite all their modules to make them compatible with `replace_pattern`.
+Such constraints would be a burden for us to match custom modules that are not written in this way.

-Is there a better way to match both built-in module and custom module with `replace_pattern`?
+Is there a better way to match both the built-in module and the custom module with `replace_pattern`?

 ## Dead code in Pattern Input

 This is a known issue for pytorch: https://github.com/pytorch/pytorch/issues/100419.
-However, this could be a problem if we pass in custom object as arguments to config the network.
+However, this could be a problem if we pass in custom objects as arguments to configure the network.
 Example code: [dead_code.py](https://github.com/yizhang-nv/torch-dynamo-demo/blob/main/dead_code.py?ref_type=heads)

 ```python
 class CustomModel(torch.nn.Module):